Lindsayagreen/prework-study-guide/README.md

 ## Description

 This is simple guide introducing the aspects of the 3 main web languages.
 I focused on the main terms and aspects of each language.
 This project was built for personal review as well as to add-on to as I gain more experience in coding.
 This website allows me to return to previous discussed topics to review and expand on in the future.
 I learned the basics of coding a webpage.
-It conatins notes on HTML, Css, Git, and JavaScript
+It contains notes on HTML, Css, Git, and JavaScript

 ## Installation